 Overall, the MAESTRO is positioned at the top of the XC class.
 It’s not something I feel should rather have been released as a ‘C’ (Sports Class), it’s a true ‘high B’ but it’s more suited to those who want to become a maestro rather than those who need a mentor.
 There, I said it!

-Boris: “I found the Maestro has the right level of agileness and active flying comfort to offer the right progression for me.
+For his personal flying, Boris usually flies high B wings.
+He flew the Gin Sprint EVO for a few years, and tested the pick of the high B wings, before selecting the MAESTRO: "I found the MAESTRO has the right level of agileness and active flying comfort to offer the right progression for me.
 The wing gives me more feedback on what the air is doing.
 The risers, line layout and colours are clear and easy to manage, which makes ground-handling a doddle.
 I did find big ears a little susceptible to rolling, requiring weight shift to counter-act, but they are very effective.
 Overall I love the dynamic handling of the wing and the fun feeling I get when flying it.
-Since this is the most important factor to me, I chose the Maestro over all the other wings I tried.”
+Since this is the most important factor to me, I chose the MAESTRO over all the other wings I tried."

-Carlo: “What I like most about the Maestro is its exceptionally well-balanced all-round behaviour, and big fun factor.
+Carlo adds: "What I like most about the MAESTRO is its exceptionally well-balanced all-round behaviour, and big fun factor.
 The semi-light construction and low pack volume is appreciated.
 Light and compact yet still durable enough for playing around on the ground.
 Superbly well-balanced behaviour in inflation and launch.
 It is a real joy to kite around the hill.
 The wing can be a bit tricky to hold down in really strong winds, but can be pinned with rear risers in combination with brakes.

 Also available in a fully certified lightweight version, the Phi MAESTRO X-ALPS